azsdk/azsdk-docs/01-Subscription-Security-(SS)/Readme.md

 This command does not effect the Azure Security Center related settings (whether they were previously configured by AzSDK or directly by the user).

-To remove access control related configuration, it is mandatory to use the '-Tags' parameter.
-If this parameter is not specified, no RBAC deprovisioning will be done.
+To remove access control related configuration, it is mandatory to use the `-Tags` parameter.
+If this parameter is not specified, previously setup RBAC will not be deprovisioned will be done.
 Typically you would want to specify the tags which were used when setting up RBAC.
 If you did not specify any tags during provisioning then, by default, only the accounts marked as 'Mandatory' would get provisioned.
-Typically, you should not have to remove those accounts but if you must you can do so using '-Tags "Mandatory"' in the command.
+Typically, you should not have to remove those accounts but if you must you can do so using `-Tags "Mandatory"` in the command.

 [Back to top…](Readme.md#contents)